mongodb/specifications/source/server-selection/server-selection-tests.rst

 The Server Selection spec allows drivers to configure registration of a server selector function that filters the list of suitable servers.
-Drivers implementing this part of the spec MUST test that the applicaton-provided server selector is executed as part of the server selection process.
+Drivers implementing this part of the spec MUST test that the application-provided server selector is executed as part of the server selection process.